 ONLINE SAFETY & USING THE INTERNET

 At Blackwell First School we take e-safety seriously as reflected in our policy.
 Please read helpful information on the Child Net site to help safeguard children using the internet.
 Useful resources to download and print can be found here. https://www.childnet.com/

-Blackwell's outstanding curriculum has led to it gaining several Worcestershire Effective Practice Marks and a Leading Aspect Award.
+Blackwell's excellent curriculum has led to it gaining several Worcestershire Effective Practice Marks and a Leading Aspect Award.